achieve a healthier smile with one of our periodontal care treatments

 scaling and root planing

-In its more advanced stages, periodontal disease can lead to gum recession that may require gum grafting.
-When this occurs, it can lead to dental sensitivity and uneven gum line, as well as place you at greater risk for tooth loss.
-Our dentists will harvest tissue from the roof of your mouth or from a tissue bank and stitch it in place over the recessed area.
+In its more advanced stages, periodontal disease can lead to gum recession, a condition where the gum line shrinks away from the teeth.
+When this occurs, it can lead to dental sensitivity, loose teeth, uneven gum lines, as well as place you at greater risk for tooth loss.
+Our doctors can restore a receding gum line through gum grafting surgery.
+During the procedure, oral soft tissues are harvested from the roof of your mouth, or from a tissue bank, and placed over the recessed area before being stitched in place.
 Doing so promotes gum regeneration and a healthy and aesthetically pleasing gum line.

 When the former treatments are unsuccessful, gum surgery is generally recommended.
 During this procedure, an incision will be made along the gum line to remove unhealthy bacteria deep below its surface.
 Once removed, the tissue will be sutured tightly around the base of the tooth.
 If necessary, a diode laser can be used to trim any damaged tissue.